 By Rail: Leicester / 2 miles

-The Abbey Pumping Station Museum collects and displays the industrial, technological and scientific heritage of Leicester.
-Situated adjacent to the National Space Centre, the two attractions tell the story of over 150 years of Science and Technology from Victorian days of steam and industry to the space exploration of today.
+The museum collects and displays the industrial, technological and scientific heritage of Leicester.
+Situated adjacent to the National Space Centre, the two attractions tell the story of over 150 years of Science & Technology from Victorian days of steam and industry to the space exploration of today.

 The four massive steam engines were built in Leicester by Gimsons and today they are rare working examples of Woolf Compound Rotative beam engines.
 During selected special events the engines can be seen in steam.